 Melbourne is home to one of the best public transport networks in Australia, where it boasts the world’s largest tram system, has almost 300 bus routes and sees 16 rail lines serving Greater Melbourne.
-Its public transport system even has a night network service which, as its name implies, runs all night on weekends to help commuters get from point A to point B in the wee hours.
+Before moving to Australia, you should find out more about the public transport system which has a night network service which, as its name implies, runs all night on weekends to help commuters get from point A to point B in the wee hours.

 Although most locals rely on public transport to get to places, that is not the only method of travel in Melbourne.
 Other commuting alternatives include driving, cycling, walking, taxi and rideshare services like Uber.
 Want to have an overview of all the different modes of transport in Melbourne?
 Have a look at this guide to find your best way of getting around the city.

 *Due to COVID-19 restrictions, the night network service for trains, trams, buses and V/Line night coaches in metropolitan Melbourne will not run from Friday, 20 August.
 If you are travelling interstate, please check the rules in place for your destination state or territory before you travel.
 For the latest updates, please visit Public Transport Victoria.

 Managed by Metro Trains Melbourne, the city’s metropolitan train network comprises 16 railway lines and over 200 stations, so it can take you wherever you’re heading in Melbourne – whether it is the central business district or between the outer suburbs.
 Trains run from 5 a.m. to midnight, with 24-hour services on Fridays and weekends.

 Train transport in Melbourne also includes regional travel.
 V/Line, a government-owned entity, operates trains across the state and has seven passenger railway lines connecting Melbourne to other towns and cities in Victoria.
 The hub for this regional passenger train network is Southern Cross Station in Melbourne’s city centre.